Stapleford Primary School – Curriculum Framework

 Drama is used actively throughout the school curriculum and is seen as an ideal medium to achieve many of the school aims.

-Each day the main maths activity is preceded by ten minutes of mental maths work.
 During the main maths teaching activity the school emphasises the use and application of the mathematical knowledge that children gain.
 This is achieved through the provision of mathematical investigations and problem solving activities which, as far as possible, are set in the context of children’s everyday experiences and the on-going project.
 The development of mathematical language is achieved by the use of questioning and the careful grouping of children to encourage them to discuss and think about their work.
 Specific mathematical vocabulary is targeted as a part of each maths plan.
 Computer software and varied mathematical games and equipment are used throughout the school as a resource base to support particular learning situations and the National Curriculum.

 The school follows the National Curriculum science programmes of study and sees the skills of observing, hypothesising, testing and evaluation as the core of the scientific process through which the body of knowledge is absorbed.
 The children are involved in a wide variety of first-hand experience in order that these skills may be developed.
 The school’s ample science resources help greatly to achieve this aim.

 This involves both specific areas of learning and the creation of an overall ethos for the school, which, as it is a Church of England foundation, is based on Christian principles.
 However, we wish the children to embrace today’s multi-faith society and therefore we include study of Sikhism, Islam, Buddhism and Judaism as part of the programme of learning.
 Parents have a legal right to withdraw their children from this curriculum area.